 Unless you have a compelling reason to change the recommended file name, we suggest that you accept the default choice.

-By default, the name given to a new report file follows the pattern of: form prefix + ID number + sequence number + extension.
+The name given to a new report file by Option A or B, and the one recommended for Option C, follows the pattern of: form prefix + ID number + sequence number + extension.